wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 }
 ```

 The `TraceEventData` class contains the data logged as part of a single trace span.
+It
-It contains a `Message` property that describes the type of span we're looking at.
+contains a `Message` property that describes the type of span we're looking at.
 It also
 contains a `Properties` property containing the extra metadata we need to process.
+For
-For prompts and responses the `Properties` property contains the content that we need.
+prompts and responses the `Properties` property contains the content that we need.

-You can't do much with the data in the `TraceEventData` class.
-You need two copies of it
+You can't do much with the data in the `TraceEventData` class without processing it
-to get the prompt and the completion because they're logged as two separate spans.
-That's
+further.
+You need two copies of it to get the prompt and the completion because they're
-why we have the `TraceEventDataProcessor` class to process the data into useful test samples.
+logged as two separate spans.
+That's why we have the `TraceEventDataProcessor` class to
+process the data into useful test samples.

 ```csharp
 public class TraceEventDataProcessor